MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### New merge logic for Windows 10 devices<!--179048-->
 Today, if a customer reimages a device and then re-enrolls it, multiple records for the device will appear in the Microsoft Endpoint Manager admin console.
 New merge logic is in development to merge such duplicate records for Windows 10 devices.

-### MacOS device remote lock pin availability<!--7281557-->
+### Remote lock pin availability for macOS devices<!--7281557-->
-The availability for MacOS device remote lock pins will be increased from 7 days to 30 days.
+The availability for macOS device remote lock pins will be increased from 7 days to 30 days.

 <!-- ***********************************************-->
 <!--## Intune apps-->